 - using ventilated soft edge on ridging and apex flashings.

-High-risk roofs require ventilation pathways to be identified in the design and the maintenance of these managed during construction.
-In general, these are lined buildings with sarked roofs, skillion roofs, curved roofs, flat roofs or low pitched (less than 12°) roofs of length greater than 12 m.
+High-risk roofs require continuous ventilation pathways to be identified in the design and the maintenance of these managed during construction.
+In general, high risk roofs are lined buildings with sarked roofs, skillion roofs, curved roofs, flat roofs or low- pitched (less than 12°) roofs of length greater than 12 m.

 The use of profiled closures at eaves or ridge will create a substantial air barrier and alternative ventilation paths must be created.

 Additional roof space ventilation may take the form of: